 According to Kaiser Family Foundation (KFF), between September 29 and October 11, 2021, 34.6% of individuals in Tennessee reported anxiety or depression symptoms, compared to 31.6% of adults in the United States.3

 In addition, the 2021 State of Mental Health in America report cited that Tennessee climbed eleven ranks to 28th place in responding to its populations’ mental health needs.
 The annual ranking of all 50 states and the District of Columbia looks at data trends in several categories such as mental illness, substance use disorder, suicidal thoughts, and access to care for both adults and adolescents.4

-How to Verify Mental Health Insurance Coverage Benefits
+How to Verify Mental Health Insurance Coverage in Brentwood

 Athena Care owns multiple mental health services clinics in TN and is in-network with most major insurance plans.
-Filling out our free and confidential online insurance verification form is the easiest and quickest method to determine your mental health insurance coverage.
+Filling out our free and confidential online insurance verification form is the easiest and quickest method to determine your mental health insurance coverage in Brentwood, Tennessee.